Have you been wondering if there are other job options other than teaching? Or are you considering changing the course of your career?

 Confidence in asking questions, talking, and sharing your perspective in certain matters is an important quality to have because if you’re new at a job, you should have the courage to initiate and mingle with your co-workers in order to build your network.

-Can quickly adapt in any type of working environment
+Can quickly adapt to any type of working environment

 Teachers are indeed flexible, and that is a very good quality to possess especially if you are planning to venture into a new job.